Boston-Software-Crafters/website/code-of-conduct.md

 ## License

-??This Code of Conduct was forked from the [](), which details the sources of its language.
+This Code of Conduct was based on the Boston Python Code of Conduct.
+Click link for [website](https://about.bostonpython.com/code-of-conduct] or [github](https://github.com/BostonPython/about/blob/master/code-of-conduct.md)), which details the sources of its language, checked into gitHub.
+The Boston Python Code of Conduct was copied, checked into gitHub, then modified and checked back into Boston Software Crafters github.

 [![Creative Commons License](http://i.creativecommons.org/l/by/3.0/88x31.png)](http://creativecommons.org/licenses/by/3.0/)